The stories behind the buildings, statues and other points of interest that make Manhattan fascinating.

 According to The Rhinebeck Gazette, Redmond "rose from his bed to take Mrs. Redmond to Emergency hospital" about 50 miles away in Washington.
 The exposure and strain worsened his condition, which developed into pneumonia.
-The 45-year old died three weeks later, on February 12, in the same hospital where his wife was recuperating.
+The 45-year old died about a week later, on February 12, in the same hospital where his wife was recuperating.

 Katharine inherited all three of the Redmond properties.
 She remained in the 70th Street house, tending to her own charitable causes.
 Then in April 1940 she quietly married William Henry Osborn, an executive with Phelps Dodge, with no public fanfare.
 Several days later The New York Times mentioned "Although the place of the ceremony was not disclosed, a small reception was given at the home of the bride's father, 760 Park Avenue."

 The newlyweds remained at No. 117 East 70th Street with Katharine's children.
 When war broke out in Europe, Katharine added that cause to her agenda.
 On December 1, 1943 The Times noted that she was named "vice chairman in charge of women's war bond activities in Manhattan" and noted she was the "former head of the women's speakers' bureau of the State War Finance Committee.
 She was simultaneously a board member of he Community Service Society and the New York Hospital Social Service, and sat on the advisory committee of the Cooper Union Art School.